Geoffrey Brissaud

-Geoffrey Brissaud (born 23 March 1998) is a French ice dancer.
-With his skating partner, Evgeniia Lopareva, he is a three-time French national champion, the 2024 Grand Prix de France champion, a seven-time Grand Prix, a three-time ISU Challenger Series gold medalist, and a two-time International Challenge Cup champion (2021 and 2023).
+Geoffrey Brissaud (/fr/; born 23 March 1998) is a French ice dancer.
+With his skating partner, Evgeniia Lopareva, he is the 2025 European silver medalist, a three-time French national champion (2023-25), a seven-time Grand Prix medalist, and a seven-time ISU Challenger Series medalist (including four gold).
+Lopareva and Brissaud represented France at the 2026 Winter Olympics.
 Earlier in their career they finished in the top ten at the 2019 World Junior Championships.

 With his former skating partner, Sarah-Marine Rouffanche, Brissaud competed at the 2015 World Junior Championships in Tallinn, Estonia.
 They qualified for the free dance and finished fifteenth overall.

 Personal life

 Brissaud was born on 23 March 1998 in Limoges, France.
-He was formerly engaged to Azerbaijani single skater, Ekaterina Ryabova from 2022 to 2023.
-As of 2024, he is in a relationship with French singles skater, Léa Serna.
+He was formerly engaged to Azerbaijani singles skater Ekaterina Ryabova from 2022 to 2023.
+As of 2024, he is in a relationship with French singles skater Léa Serna.

 Career

 Early years

 Brissaud began figure skating in 2000.
 Teaming up with Sarah-Marine Rouffanche, Brissaud started competing as an ice dancer in 2010.
 Brissaud/Rouffanche initially trained in Lyon under coaches, Muriel Zazoui, Romain Haguenauer, and Olivier Schoenfelder before later moving to Milan, Italy to train under Barbara Fusar Poli, Stefano Caruso, and Cedric Pernet.
 Together, the team would win silver on the junior level at the 2015 and 2017 French Championships, and competed at the 2015 World Junior Championships, finishing fifteenth.
 Their partnership would dissolve following the 2016–17 season.